charlieargue/pan-code-samples/README.md

   - Super-charged development velocity and allowed for rapid prototyping
   - Developers stopped putting messy mocking code all over the codebases
   - Staff engineer started using Cypress/Jest/Postman/`msw` and our joint efforts led to complete adoption by the team
-  - No testing was being done on my team when I arrived, and now the staff engineer and team are writing tests nearly daily and even doing occasional TDD
+  - No testing was being done on my team when I arrived, and now the staff engineer and team are writing tests regularly
   - `msw/data` in particular allowed for mocked data persistence and allowed for effectively mocking entire complex workflows and building out entire features without waiting for the BE
   - Greatly improved team's capability to deliver bug-free features